Bethany: Founder & Chair

 I began dance classes at a young age under the instruction of Bethany Ainsley, the founder of Nuvo Wellbeing.
 Across the 10 years I danced with Bethany I was able to see the founding of Nuvo Wellbeing and the company’s development from a simple dance class to a successful social enterprise.

 When I graduated from Newcastle University with a Bachelor of Arts degree in Classical Studies in 2017, I began working for Nuvo Wellbeing as Research Assistant and undertook a Diploma in Online Marketing for Businesses.
-Since then I have progressed to the role of Marketing and Communications Officer.
-As well as this role, I also work as a Practitioner for Nuvo.
+Since then I have progressed to the role of Marketing and Communications Officer as well as taking on a managerial role and becoming Chair of Nuvo’s board of advisors.
+As well as this, I also work as a Practitioner for Nuvo.
 To aid me in my role as practitioner I have completed a variety of wellness based qualifications including; a Diploma in Mindfulness for Children, a Diploma in Laughter Therapy and a Diploma in Autism Awareness, as well as a variety of other qualifications ranging from Children’s Mental Health to exercise and fitness.
 I am very enthusiastic about working for Nuvo as I have supported the company from the very start and wish for their success to continue to grow.

 Nicole: Dance & Exercise Practitioner